tryolabs/norfair/README.md

 We provide several examples of how Norfair can be used to add tracking capabilities to different detectors, and also showcase more advanced features.

+For ease of reproducibility, we provide Dockerfiles for all the demos.
+As most require a GPU to run the detectors, make sure you install [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/install-guide.html) so that you GPU can be shared with Docker.

 ### Adding tracking to different detectors

 Most tracking demos are showcased with vehicles and pedestrians, but the detectors are generally trained with many more classes from the [COCO dataset](https://cocodataset.org/).